dineshUmasankar/YARTBML/docs/src/specification.md

 	<string> ("," <string>)*
 ```

-### 3.4 Binding Hashes
+### 3.4 Binding Values to Hashmaps
-Hashes, where values are associated with keys, can be bound to names as follows:
+Hashmaps, where values are associated with keys, can be bound to names as follows:
 ```
 <let_statement> ::=
 	"let" <identifier> "=" "{" <hash_pairs> "}" ";"